ElGoorf/dev.to/README.md

 # My Articles
 **[React/JS]: [Pro Tip: How to find the accidental mutation](https://dev.to/elgoorf/pro-tip-how-to-find-the-accidental-mutation-586h)**

-I demonstrate a quick and effective way to isolate any unintentional mutations
+I demonstrate a quick and effective way of tracking down illusive causes of any unwanted mutations deep within a nested object.